ali-raheem/vraytracer/README.md

-# vec3
+# vRayTracer

-3-vector for ray tracer in v
+Simple raytracer in [vlang](https://vlang.io), learning the language as I go along so plenty of poor design choices, some for educational purposes..
+Based on [Ray Tracing in One Weekend](https://github.com/RayTracing/raytracinginoneweekend).

 ### Current output